File and Folder Properties

 To set security privileges on the file, folder, or project, click Security at the bottom of the Properties dialog.

-The Security dialog presents a list of accounts and groups.
-For each account or group, you can allow or deny various privileges (e.g., Read, Write, Delete).
+The Security dialog presents a list of tenants and groups.
+For each tenant or group, you can allow or deny various privileges (e.g., Read, Write, Delete).

 Note: The Full Control privilege is required on an item to change its security privileges unless you are an administrator.
 Full Control is automatically granted to the account that created it but can be removed afterward if needed.